2013-2014 Visual Arts Courses

 Basic Color Photography

-This course concentrates on the technique and aesthetics of color photography, using traditional (analog) methods.
+This course concentrates on the technique and aesthetics of color photography using traditional (analog) methods.
 Emphasis will be placed on understanding the very nature of a color photograph.
 Students will use color film and print color photographs in the darkroom; they will explore “color seeing.”
 Readings in the history of photography will be part of the course work.
-Open to any interested student, with permission of the instructor.
+Permission of the instructor is required.

-In the past, the book was used solely as a container for the written word.
+In the past, the book was used solely as a container of the written word.
 More recently, however, the book has emerged as a popular format for visual expression.
-Students will begin this course by learning to make historical book forms from various cultures (Coptic, codex, accordion, and Japanese-bound), so that they will be able to see the book with which we are familiar in a new and wider context.
-From there, students will apply newly learned techniques and skills, including computer-generated and -manipulated imagery, to the production of nontraditional artist books.
+Students will begin this course by learning to make historical book forms from various cultures (Coptic, codex, accordion, and Japanese-bound) so that they will be able to see the book with which we are familiar in a new and wider context.
+From there, students will apply newly learned techniques and skills, from computer-generated and manipulated imagery to the production of nontraditional artist books.
 The course will also cover all aspects of letterpress printing, including setting type, using the press, and making and printing with polymer plates.
 Whether text, images, or a combination of the two is employed, emphasis will be placed on the creation of books as visual objects.
-Open to sophomores, juniors, and seniors who have previously taken a visual-arts course.
+Open to sophomores, juniors, and seniors who have previously taken a visual arts course.

 Concepts in Sculpture